-□Reviewers at the independent review organization will tak ke a careful look at all of the information related to your appeal.
+Reviewers at the independent review organization will take a careful look at all o f the information related to your appeal.

 If this organization says yes to your appeal, then we must pay you back for our share of the costs of care you have received since the date when we said your coverage would end.
 We must also continue to cover the care for as long as it is medically necessary.
-You must continue

-. , , re of the costs.
-If there are coverage limitations, these could limit how much we se or how long we would continue to cover services.
-Ition says no to your appeal, it means they agree with the decision our plan rst appeal and will not change it. ou get from the independent review organization will tell you in writing what you wish to go on to a Level 3 appeal. the independent review organization says no to your appeal, you choose you want to take your appeal further. want to go on to additional levels of appeal after Level 2, for a total of five levels of appeal.
-If you a Level 3 appeal, the details on how to do this are in the written notice you get 2 appeal decision. al is reviewed by an Administrative Law Judge or attorney adjudicator.
+You must continue re of the costs.
+If there are coverage limitations, these could limit how much we se or how long we would continue to cover services. tion says no to your appeal, it means they agree with the decision our plan rst appeal and will not change it. - ou get from the independent review organization will tell you in writing what you wish to go on to a Level 3 appeal. - the independent review organization says no to your appeal, you choose you want to take your appeal further. want to go on t additional levels of appeal after Level 2, for a total of five levels of appeal.
+If you a Level 3 appeal, the details on how to do this are in the written notice you get 2 appeal decision. • • al is reviewed by an Administrative Law Judge or attorney adjudicator.
 Section er tells more about Levels 3, 4, and 5 of the appeals process.
 Section 10 Taking your appeal to Level 3 and beyond Section 10.1 Appeal Levels 3, 4, and 5 for Medical Service Requests e appropriate for you if you have made a Level 1 appeal and a Level 2 appeal, opeals have been turned down. you may be able to level, you cannot a f the item or medical service you have appealed meets certain minimum levels, go on to additional levels of appeal.
 If the dollar value is less than the minimum opeal any further.
 The written response you receive to your Level 2 appeal will see a Level 3 appeal. that involve appeals, the last three levels of appeal work in much the same way as the review of your appeal at each of these levels.
-Here is who handle Level 3 If the Administ appeals proces appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and decision.
+Level 3 appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer. ☐If the Administ rative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
+Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
+If we decide to appeal, it will go to a